Plymouth is one of the finest deep water harbours in the country,

 Plymouth Yacht Haven.

 Plymouth Yacht Haven opened in April 1998, and lies in Clovelly Bay, just to the east of Mount Batten.
 It is approached from the Cattewater, call " Plymouth Yacht Haven" on VHF channel 80 or telephone 01752 404231 for berthing instructions.
 Visitors may be berthed anywhere within the marina, follow directions from staff.
-Shelter is very good other than in strong north-easterlys, but it's location is nowhere near the city by foot or road although not far at all by water taxi (which runs from the Mountbatten Hotel steps and costs about £1.50 a trip).
-The Marina charges £3.00 per metre per night, with deals available for longer stays.
+Shelter is very good other than in strong north-easterlys, but it's location is nowhere near the city by foot or road although not far at all by water taxi (which runs from the Mountbatten Hotel steps. costs about £2.00 a trip and runs from 8am to10pm seven days a week in the summer).
+The Marina charges (2022) £4.20 per metre per night, with deals available for longer stays.
+Should you be moored near here we are told that you can land your dinghy on the town side at the slip at the Mayflower Sailing Club's slip opposite Queen Anne's Battery

 The 450 berth Marina can handle boats up to 20 m, and larger vessels by arrangement.
 All the usual facilities are available including showers and toilets, laundry, WiFi at the berths and an Internet cafe in the Marina itself.
 There is top class 24-hour security with coded access gates to the Marina.